 Snorkelling & Swimming

 Is there a better way to spend an afternoon than enjoying and exploring the azure waters of Thailand’s coastline?
 The clear and calm sea allows for views right to the bottom of the ocean floor, with maximum chance of spotting colourful sea life.
 Many beaches in Thailand are secluded, clean and safe for families to enjoy an idyllic day.
-Most beach resorts offer an array of watersports, including sea-kayaking, diving, sailing, wakeboarding, kite surfing and jet skiing – whatever the family like to do, they’ll be able to find it on the Thai coastline.
+Most beach resorts offer an array of watersports, including sea-kayaking, diving, sailing, wakeboarding, kite surfing and jet skiing – whatever the family likes to do, they’ll be able to find it on the Thai coastline.

-Boat Trips in Thailand with Kids
+Boat Trips

 Thai beaches also make a great starting point to jet off by boat to explore Thailand’s incredible islands.
-Stunning weather will complete the trip as you soar over crystal clear waters to new and exciting destinations worldwide.
-The whole family will be charmed by the fun and authentic experiences found on smaller islands such as jungle walks and market tours Boat trips are also great for those looking to snorkel and dive in more remote and untouched waters.
+Stunning weather will complete the trip as you soar over crystal-clear waters to new and exciting destinations worldwide.
+The whole family will be charmed by the fun and authentic experiences found on smaller islands such as jungle walks and market tours.
+Boat trips are also great for those looking to snorkel and dive in more remote and untouched waters.

 Community-based Tourism